 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

 Landscaping is a tough job.
 From watering to fertilizing to making sure that each plant receives the best possible care, it takes up an ungodly amount of time.
-This is without considering the ever-present eyesore that are weeds.
+This is without considering the ever-present eyesore that is weeds.

 Weeds are unintentional plants that take root, mostly in pavement cracks, and steal the nutrients in the soil that are meant for another.
 While the market does offer many chemical-based solutions to get rid of them, it comes with its list of cons, for example, you wouldn’t want to spray chemicals near your vegetable garden, or mix in weed killers with your soil.
 The components of store-bought herbicides are not biodegradable, and will ultimately lead to infertile soil.